Generic part of Security Services in CACIB

 Security, privacy and confidentiality of our customers’ information are of paramount importance to us.

-We are committed to protecting the customer against third party fraud by providing a secure online banking environment through the use of proven industrial security standards and practices, such as firewalls, intrusion detection mechanisms and encryption.
+We are committed to protecting the customer against third party fraud by providing a secure online banking environment through the use of proven industrial security standards and practices, such as (and not limited to) firewalls, intrusion detection mechanisms, encryption, security alert processes, dedicated security watch teams, incident management etc.

-All information transmitted via our website https://www.optimnet.ca-cib.com is fully encrypted from password, User ID to account / transactions details.
+All information transmitted via our websites are fully encrypted from password, User ID to account / transactions details.

 Main security features and procedures that have been adopted are: